polettix/blog/_posts/2017-03-01-telegram-keyboard-button-encoding.md

 ## Why Is That A Problem, Exactly?

-Suppose you want to implement a keyboard in which you want to track two different variables, Happyness and Relax.
-You want to provide a button for showing their current value, and some buttons to increse those values.
-It might be something like this:
+Suppose you want to implement a keyboard to track two different variables, Happyness and Relax.
+You want a button for showing their current value, and some buttons to increase those values.
+It might be something like
+this:

 {% highlight text %}
 +-----------+-----------+-----------+-----------+